Ryan O'Neal: 1960–1969: Television roles

-1981–1987: Decline as star
+1981–1987: Career fluctuations

-O'Neal was looking to follow it as the lead in the film version of The Thorn Birds to be directed by Arthur Hiller, but the book ended up being adapted as a miniseries.
+O'Neal was looking next to act in the lead role in the film version of The Thorn Birds to be directed by Arthur Hiller, but the book ended up being adapted as a miniseries.
 Instead O'Neal made a British-financed thriller, Green Ice (1981), for the most money he had ever received up front.
 The movie had a troublesome production (the original director quit during filming) and flopped at the box office.
 He had a cameo in Circle of Two, a film his daughter made with Richard Burton.
-O'Neal says Burton told him during filming he was "five years away from winning acceptance as a serious actor.
-On the other hand, my agent, Sue Mengers says I'm right on the threshold.
+O'Neal said Burton told him during filming he was "five years away from winning acceptance as a serious actor" ... [and that] ..
+"On the other hand, my agent, Sue Mengers says I'm right on the threshold.
 Split the difference, that's two and a half years.
 One good picture, that's all I need..."

 However, in the early 1980s he focused on comedies.
 He received $2 million for the lead in So Fine.
 This was followed by Partners (1982), a farce written by Francis Veber in which O'Neal played a straight cop who goes undercover as one half of a gay couple.
 He then played a film director loosely based on Peter Bogdanovich in Irreconcilable Differences (1984); he received no upfront fee but got a percentage of the profits.
 It was a minor box office success.
 A 1984 profile called him "the Billy Martin of Hollywood, whether it's his love affair with Farrah Fawcett... his precocious actor daughter Tatum or fisticuffs with his son Griffin.
 He just can't seem to stay out of the news."
 O'Neal said he felt more like Rocky Marciano, "wondering why guys are always picking fights with me.
 If I'm in a good picture, they'll like me.
 If I'm not they'll hate me.
 Hey I'm mad too when I don't make good pictures."